EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 modest: not only is it much more resource-efficient, a pod spins up very rapidly, on the order of seconds; in contrast, spinning up a VM on GENI takes about 15 minutes.
-In this case, GENI would continue to regard the VM as a sliver and the pods, which form the actual unit of the service, are transparent to GENI.
+In this case, GENI would continue to regard the VM as a sliver, and the pods, which form the actual unit of the service, are transparent to GENI.

-The unit of tenancy in K8s is the *namespace*; this is a collection of pods that can be accessed through a single authorization certificate, and for our purposes can be regarded as isomorphic to a GENI Project.
+The unit of tenancy in K8s is the *namespace*; this is a collection of pods that can be accessed through a single authorization certificate, and for our purposes can be regarded as isomorphic to a GENI *project*.

 # Navigating the EdgeNet Portal